shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can conjure any spell into a weapon.
 You gain the following Bond Affinity option:

--   Weapon-Formed: Conjure this spell cast into a weapon you remember and equip it, if the spell can target one or more creatures.
+-   Weapon-Formed: 1 Spell Point.
+Conjure this spell cast into a weapon you remember and equip it, if the spell can target one or more creatures.

 A Weapon-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.